moaazsidat/react-native-qrcode-scanner/README.md

 Please note, this will also function as a generic barcode scanner by the virtue of the above module supporting barcode scanning, however, this module was initially built as a QR code scanner.

-Please note, this currently reliably supports **iOS only**.
+Please also note, this module currently supports **iOS only**.
 I'll be looking to setup and add Android support in the coming weeks.

 I wrote this module because I couldn't find one that could be simply plugged into a project without requiring too much setup.